catamphetamine/javascript-time-ago/README.md

 ### Approximate

 `"approximate"` style is a legacy one that has been introduced in the early versions of this library.
-It's the same as `"round"` with the difference that it rounds time in some cases:
+It's basically the same as `"round-minute"` with the difference that it rounds time in some cases:

 * `just now` → `just now`
 * `40 seconds ago` → `just now`